isimplyexcel/text-based-game/README.md

 # text-based-game
-A text-based adventure game set on a train
+"Train" is a text-based, one-player adventure game written in C++ for the command line.